- About Us

 Saldana, L., Chamberlain, P., Bradford, W. D., Campbell, M., & Landsverk, J. (2014).
 The Cost of Implementing New Strategies (COINS): A method for mapping implementation resources using the stages of implementation completion.
 Children and Youth Services Review, 39, 177-182.

 Holmes, L., Landsverk, J., Ward, H., Rolls-Reutz, J., Saldana, L., Wulczyn, F., & Chamberlain, P. (2013).
 Cost calculator methods for estimating casework time in child welfare services: A promising approach for use in implementation of evidence-based practices and other service innovations.
-Children and Youth Services Review.
-Available online Oct.
-10.
+Children and Youth Services Review, 39, 169-176.

 Saldana, L., Smith, D. K., & Weber, E. (2013).
 Adolescent onset of maternal substance abuse: Descriptive findings from a feasibility trial.
 Journal of Child and Adolescent Substance Abuse, 22, 407-422.

 Chamberlain, P., Saldana, L., Brown, H., & Leve, L. D. (2010).
 Implementation of multidimensional treatment foster care in California: A randomized control trial of an evidence-based practice.
-In M. Roberts-DeGennaro & S. J. Fogel (Eds.), Empirically supported interventions for community and organizational change (pp. 218-234).
+In M. Roberts-DeGennaro & S. J. Fogel (Eds.), Using evidence to inform practice for community and organizational change (pp. 218-234).
 Chicago: Lyceum.

 Smith, D. K., & Saldana, L. (2013).
 Trauma, delinquency, and substance use: Co-occurring problems for adolescent girls in the juvenile justice system.
 Journal of Child and Adolescent Substance Abuse, 22, 459-465.